 |December||The regiment left the Army of the Valley and returned to the Petersburg defences with the remnants of the Second Corps|

 |February 18||Colonel Peck promoted to brigadier general and transferred to the Western Theater.
 Colonel Eugene Waggaman of the 10th Louisiana was given command of the brigade of 400 men|

-The 14th Louisiana surrendered 2 officers and 25 men.
-The entire brigade only had 373 men.
+The 14th Louisiana Infantry Regiment surrendered 2 officers and 25 men.
+The entire Louisiana Brigade of ten regiments only mustered 373 men.